wazo-platform/wazo-platform.org/content/contribute/code.md

 it should add tests for the code you are adding.
 We use 3 kind of tests. unit tests, integration tests and acceptance tests.

+If you need to create a new REST API, follow [the REST API guidelines](/contribute/rest).

 ## Unit tests

 Unittests are small tests that exercise a function or method in your